estheryhzhang/yihanportfolio_EN/index.md

 We are developing an exploratory machine learning model to predict the annual revenue of a new Airbnb listing.
 The dependent variable Annual revenues are calculated by aggregating the price and occupant time for the whole year.

 Our grander goal is to develop a integrated system which not only provide information about the predicted tax revenue, but also feedback and opinions about the new listing from community members.
 Our prediction about tax revenue and monthly occupancy will be sent to the community members to inform them about the activities and amenities that can be supported by the economic gains.
 Being fully informed about the pros and cons, they will report their opinions back to the government.
 Ideally, their opinions will be taken into consideration in the decision making process.
-But since we don’t have actual survey data from the community, this report will only focus on the algorithm of annual revenue prediction.
+But since we don't have actual survey data from the community, this report will only focus on the algorithm of annual revenue prediction.

 <img src="images/amsterdam.png?raw=true"/>